KE820: Computational Quantum Chemistry

 • describe and use the Born-Oppenheimer approximation

-• describe and use the Hartree-Fock model and models for electron correlation, including configuration interaction, multiconfiguration self-consistent field, coupled cluster, and Kohn-Sham density functional theory
+• describe and use the Hartree-Fock model and models for electron correlation, including configuration interaction, coupled cluster, and Kohn-Sham density functional theory

 • describe the variation principle and its implications for approximative quantum chemical models in different one-electron and N-electron basis sets

-• perform computer calculations of geometrical, optical, and electric properties, including simulations of UV and IR spectra
+• perform computer calculations of molecular geometrical, optical, and electric properties

-• perform computer calculations of NMR properties: chemical shielding and indirect spin-spin coupling constants
+• perform computer calculations of magnetic properties relevant for NMR: chemical shielding and indirect spin-spin coupling constants

 Content